Isafjordur Iceland Travel Guide

 Norlandair connects Ísafjörður to Reykjavík and Akureyri, enabling quick transfers.

-The most common means of exploring the Westfjords comprehensively and link to other parts of the country.
+The most common a method of exploring the Westfjords comprehensively and link to different parts of the country.